Mudhasar07/devTinderBackend/homework.md

 - Push all the code to remote origin / inside Repository
 - Play with creating a new Routes --> /test, /hello, /, /hello/xyz/abc
 - Order of the routes matters a lot.....
-- Install postman make oue seperate workspace
+- Install postman make our seperate workspace
 - Write logic for GET, POST, DELETE, PATCH
 - Explore routing and use of ?, +, *, (), in the routes.
 - use the regex in route -> /a/, /.*fly$/